chastitywhiterose/Chad/Chad-Story.md

 Chad: I kind of have to.
 If word gets out that I have views that are seen as political or related to social issues, it could really mess with my sports career.
-One wrong move, and it\'s game over, just like chess.
+One wrong move, and it's game over, just like chess.

 Stacy: What about what the animals think of you?
 If you were in their place, would you want those with influence to speak for your rights, or would you accept that their reputation is more important than your own